 “In addition to hotels, bedbugs have been found in movie theaters, office buildings, laundries, shelters, in transportation vehicles, and other locations with high-occupant turnover where people may congregate.”

 The University of Minnesota gave me a list of things to do to check an accommodation for bed bug infestation.
 Now, I am not gonna start pulling the sheets off the bed (Do I really want to see the mattress of my 0* hotel?
 Nope!).
 However, they recommend two things I can agree with:

 Kevin, the group’s driver during my African Trails trek from Gibraltar to Cape Town advised me when I had my first bed bug case (in the open air dorm of a beach hostel in Ghana) to spread all my belongings in the scorching sun for a few hours.
 Bed bugs hate direct heat and will either die in it or vacate your property.
 I guess following the same theory, EHow reckons you can kill them by hot ironing the bed or even using a hairdryer.
 The sun method worked a treat for me.
 Not sure about the iron since the buggers can simply move away from the heat.
 Tipsbulletin warns to never ever use pesticide foggers like bug bombs as they just push the problem to the next person but don’t actually kill any bed bugs.

 Tipsbulletin had a few more tips on how to prevent and kill bugs with silica gel (the stuff that comes with your newly-bought IT and backpacks), aromatic oils, and even dryer sheets.
 Amazon offered me bed bug interceptors for the legs of my bed to catch any bugs trying to climb in.
 And the University of Florida even told me how to make DIY bed bug interceptors from household items.

 Wikihow, fortunately, delivers a list of things to help against the itching: you can lather the skin with soap and let it soak for a few minutes; other easily available products to treat the bites are baking soda (to be used with water like a paste) or lemon juice; and of course, antihistamine always does the trick when home remedies don’t work.

-Check out Karen from WanderlustingK’s tips & tricks on dealing with bedbugs and meet a brand new creepy crawler that are the stuff of every traveler’s nightmares: sand fleas! – Prevent & Kill Bed Bugs & Sand Fleas While Traveling
+Check out Karen from WanderlustingK’s tips & tricks on dealing with bedbugs and meet a brand new creepy crawler that is the stuff of every traveler’s nightmares: sand fleas! – Prevent & Kill Bed Bugs & Sand Fleas While Traveling